Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

 Click this button to display the filter bar and customize the active filters.
 The x indicates the number of filters that are currently active.

 The list displays all logs.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
+When clicking a log, the *Log ID* view is displayed, see [Log ID](#Log-ID).

   - [x]
   Select the checkbox to display the editing toolbar.